Renunciation of citizenship: Renunciation law in specific countries

 Each country sets its own policies for formal renunciation of citizenship.
 There is a common concern that individuals about to relinquish their citizenship do not become a stateless person, and many countries require evidence of another citizenship or an official promise to grant citizenship before they release that person from citizenship.
 Some countries may not allow or do not recognize renunciation of citizenship or establish administrative procedures that are essentially impossible to complete.

 Renunciation of citizenship is most straightforward in those countries which recognize and strictly enforce a single citizenship.
 Thus, voluntary naturalization in another country is considered as "giving up" of one's previous citizenship or implicit renunciation.
 For practical reasons, such an automatic renunciation cannot officially take place until the authorities of the original country are informed about the naturalization.

 UN Signatories

 Due to the United Nations Convention on the Reduction of Statelessness, renunciation in Canada and Australia is possible only if it will not result in statelessness.
 Applications for renunciation may have a waiting time of several months until approval.

 Argentina

 Argentina is one of the few countries in the world where its citizens cannot renounce their citizenship.
 According to Art.
 75- section 12 of the Argentine Constitution, Art.
 16 of Decree 3213/84 and judicial interpretation of the Supreme Court, the Argentine nationality is irrevocable.
-Argentinians seeking citizenships in countries where multiple nationalities is prohibited can contact their Consulates to obtain proof of the irrevocability of Argentine nationality.
+Argentines seeking citizenships in countries where multiple nationalities are prohibited can contact their Consulates to obtain proof of the irrevocability of Argentine nationality.

+Colombia

+The Colombian Constitution and its nationality law allow the renunciation of citizenship.
+The procedure is regulated by the Law 2332 of 2023.
+The process of renunciation requires the citizen to appear at a Colombian consulate if the petitioner lives outside of Colombia, or at the Ministry for Foreign Affairs if the petitioner resides in Colombia.
+To start the process, the petitioner must hold a nationality from a different country.

 Germany

+As of June 27, 2024, Germany has no restrictions on multiple citizenships.
+A German no longer loses German citizenship when naturalizing in another country and is not permitted to renounce unless they already hold another citizenship.
+This also removed the legislative authority in the Passport Act to require a German to report the acquisition of another nationality.

-Germany actively investigates whether its citizens living abroad have become naturalized when they apply for a passport; for instance in Canada, German passport applicants have to submit a search of citizenship record.
+Germany used to actively investigate whether its citizens living abroad had become naturalized when they apply for a passport; for instance in Canada, German passport applicants had to submit a search of citizenship record if they could not show a valid immigration document, such as a Canadian permanent resident card.